 Being a parent today is tough.
 For those of you who have children who are very stable and grounded, this book series may simply be a form of escapism and a fun fantasy adventure.
-For those of you with tweens or teens who struggle with their identities,or other parts of their lives, this may not only be a story for them, it may be a way to begin a journey of self-confidence and self-worth through self-discovery.
+For those of you with tweens or teens who struggle with their identities, or other parts of their lives, this may not only be a story for them, but it may also be a way to begin a journey of self-confidence and self-worth through self-discovery.
 Recommended for ages 8 and up

 How would you react if you were a teenager being told that you are one of two girls in charge of saving your world from an evil magic that has plagued your world for thousands of years?
 That is exactly what Fiera, an antisocial 19-year-old, and Carena, an insecure 16-year-old, must do, or their world will cease to exist.